-The Kelsey Museum archives hold a wealth of textual and photographic information on early twentieth-century archaeological fieldwork, as well as some fine art photographs of antiquities.
-For further information about these archives or to find out how you can gain access to them, please contact Sebastián Encina or Michelle Fontenot.
+The Kelsey Museum archives hold a wealth of textual and photographic information on early-20th-century archaeological fieldwork, as well as some fine art photographs of antiquities.
+For further information about these archives or to find out how you can gain access to them, please visit the “Collections” page of our website or contact the Registry Department.

 Bentley Historical Library